 Articulate was among the earliest companies to come up with a solid tool for converting PowerPoint into online courses.
 The original product, Presenter, was a winner and quickly grew to dominate the “rapid e-learning” market segment.
 Studio is the legacy of that original product – now a bundle of multiple products – and it is full featured and very powerful.
 My general experience with Studio is that even beginners can get up to speed on the Presenter component pretty quickly, but mastering all of the tools in basically a career decision – it takes quite a bit of time.
 That said, if you are in it for the long haul and really want to do professional, rapid authoring of high quality e-learning content, either Studio, or the next Articulate product, Storyline, are hard to beat.
 They would be my first choice in desktop authoring except that both are Windows-only, and I am a Mac user.
 Studio Standard runs $999 per license, while the Pro version – which include Engage, a tool for creating interactions – runs $1,398.

 You are probably best of taking a look at Articulate’s own comparison of Studio and Storyline, but the short version is that Studio is much more geared toward using PowerPoint as your core authoring tool, while Storyline – while it does support PowerPoint content – is a fully self-contained authoring tool.
 The main advantage, in my mind, is that this breaks you free of some of the constraints that authoring in PPT brings and makes it possible to do much more in terms of providing interactivity in your courses.
-Storyline coats $1,398 per license.
+Storyline costs $1,398 per license.
 As noted above, this is Windows only software (You can, of course, run it on Parallels or another virtual OS environment on your Mac, but I don’t see why anyone would do that when there are other good Web-based and/or Mac-compatible options.)

 Adobe Presenter has always been the main competitor to the Articulate Presenter product.
 It is also PPT-driven, and provides a range of tools for converting slides into a much richer and more interactive learning experience.
 A traditional license for Presenter is $499 while a Creative Cloud subscription for it runs $14.99 a month – making it hard to turn down if Articulate Presenter is the main other option you are considering, and a no-brainer if you are a Windows user who is already using other Adobe Creative Cloud products.
 (Note: Adobe says there is no difference in functionality between the standard license and the subscription.)

-Other Options to Create an Online Course
+Other Options for Creating an Online Course

 As I mentioned at the beginning, this page is dedicated to special software options designed specifically to create an online course.
 But, you don’t have to have a specialized course authoring tool: there are numerous other options that I cover on other pages.
 These include: